HDB housing plan and types mortgages available in Singapore

 This mortgage service the only interest on the mortgage.
 It is not allowed for residential properties.
 The financing of this type of loan is higher than the standard mortgage plan.
 It is also available for commercial and International property loans

 Board Rate mortgages

-The mortgage is a bank own internal interest rate mechanism.
+The mortgage is a bank’s own internal interest rate mechanism.
 Compared to SOR and Sibor, there is less transparency on how the bank arrived at the mortgage rate and pricing of your mortgage.
 Considering the insufficient transparency, some banks no longer offer Board Rate.
-Other have adopted standard universal Board rate system to improve transparency.
-In the recent past, the board rate mortgage packages have stabilized and may offer consumer with a value proposition for consideration.
+Others have adopted a standard universal Board rate system to improve transparency.
+In the recent past, the board rate mortgage packages have stabilized and may offer consumers a value proposition for consideration.

-If you plan to take a loan in Singapore, it’s advised that you compare all the rates using home loan interest calculator.
+If you plan to take a loan in Singapore, it’s advised that you compare all the rates using a home loan interest calculator.
 Put the principal into consideration plus the monthly installment and see how much in total you will pay at varying loan terms.
-You can use the calculator only if you know the current rate offered on a different type of loans.
+You can use the calculator only if you know the current rate offered on different types of loans.

 Best choices Money Lender in Town

-1st Credit SG is best money lenders with lowest interest rate.
+1st Credit SG is the best money lender with the lowest interest rate.
 We are open everyday except Public Holidays.
 We provide loans to everybody in Singapore!
-All of our credit advisor is given training on money lending knowledge.
-Hence, they can give best loan with flexible repayment plan that most fitting your situation.
+All of our credit advisors are given training on money lending knowledge.
+Hence, they can give the best loan with a flexible repayment plan that most fitting your situation.
 These causes we are become most discussing Money Lender in town.

 You can locate our office at 149 Rochor Road #01-07 Fu Lu Shou Complex Singapore 188425.
 Operating hours are 11 AM-8 PM on weekdays.
 12 PM-5 PM on weekends.
 You can contact us at 62665422.
 Check out our google reviews, there are many customers leaving reviews for your reference.